maabsfirst/RIPPLE-CARRY-ADDER/README.md

 Edit
 git clone https://github.com/yourusername/RIPPLE_CARRY_ADDER.git
 cd RIPPLE_CARRY_ADDER
+Then:

-Open in Vivado or any other Verilog simulator.
+Open the project in Vivado or another Verilog simulator.

 Add all .v files to your simulation project.

 Run TB_rca.v.

-📷 Waveform Example

 📌 Notes
 This is a purely combinational circuit.